 Accurate and precise geospatial (map) data are essential for many purposes including air navigation, wilderness travel, and mineral and energy exploitation.
-Similarly, they are fundamental requirements for the effective construction of civil infrastructure projects.
-The Department of the Interior through its USGS Geospatial Data Clearinghouse provides geospatial data and, in particular, digital elevation models based on a variety of measurement techniques primarily observations from aircraft and spacecraft.
+Similarly, they are fundamental requirements for the effective construction of civil infrastructure projects as well as enhancing safety.
+In collaboration with the National Geospatial-Intelligence Agency (formerly the National Imagery and Mapping Agency, NIMA) the Department of the Interior through its USGS Geospatial Data Clearinghouse provides geospatial data and, in particular, digital elevation models based on a variety of measurement techniques primarily observations from aircraft and spacecraft.
 Complete coverage of the 48 contiguous states has been available for years.
-Full coverage of the US Arctic region at high precision $(1m \times 1m \times 1m)$ does not exist and is critically needed.
+Full coverage of the US Arctic region at high precision (1m x 1m x 1m) does not exist and is critically needed for such continuing activities as resource identification, safety, natural hazards evaluation, engineering applications, navigation, search and rescue, combating emergencies and many others.

-The Commission recommends that the Department of the Interior take steps to acquire and make available precise geospatial data for maps of the US Arctic
+The Commission recommends that the Department of the Interior and the National Geospatial-Intelligence Agency take steps to acquire and make available precise geospatial data for maps of the US Arctic.